 Mental Competency: Not be under a judgment of full interdiction for mental incompetence or partial interdiction with suspension of voting rights

 Felony Convictions: Not be under an order of imprisonment for conviction of a felony;

 ID Requirements: If registering in person at a parish Registrar of Voters Office, you are required to prove age, residency and identity.
 You must submit your current Louisiana driver's license or Louisiana special identification card, if you have one, or your social security card, birth certificate or other documentation which reasonably and sufficiently establishes your identity, age and residency.

 If you do not have any of these, you may bring a copy of a current and valid photo identification, a copy of a current utility bill, bank statement, government check, or government document that includes your name and address.

 Online: Louisiana online registration

-In person: Apply in person to register to vote at any Registrar of Voters office or any of the following sites:
+In person: Apply in person to register to vote at any Registrar of Voters Office.

 ABSENTEE BALLOT QUALIFICATIONS